TheLazyTomcat/TelemetryLibrary/readme.txt

 ./Telemetry Library/Documentation

   Automatically generated (using PasDoc) documentation of Telemetry Library in form of HTML pages.
-Note that this documentation is far from complete, but it covers important parts.
+Note that this documentation is far from complete, but should cover important parts.

 Symbols/Defines
 ----------------------------------------
 Following are symbols that can/must be defined project-wide when compiling the library.
-There is number of other symbols used internally, for these, refer to appropriate source file for details.
+There is number of other symbols used internally (defined automatically), for these, refer to appropriate source file for details.

-x64

-  Must be defined for compilation into 64bit target.
-32bit target inferred when not defined.

-FPC

-  Must be defined when the code is compiled in FPC/Lazarus.
-Delphi compiler is inferred when not defined.

 Debug